puzzlecollector/DACON-fake-news-identification/README.md

 - Added various meta features (like the length of the text, whether the text starts with a particular punctuation, number of unique tokens etc) and text based feature (TF-IDF 1-3 ngram feature with singular value decomposition applied).
 Uses 63 features in total and scores 98.53% on the public leaderboard.

 [pycaret naive soft blending](https://github.com/puzzlecollector/DACON-fake-news-identification/blob/main/pycaret_naive_softblending.ipynb)
 - Used 63 features (same data as the light GBM above) and naively selected the best seven models from pycaret's compare_models().
 After that a soft voting of these seven models were carried out.
 Recorded an accuracy of 98.31% on the public leaderboard.
+We could experiment with pycaret further, but the running time is very long and we do not understand this library very well, so we will not delve deeper into pycaret for now.

 [light GBM with 71 features](https://github.com/puzzlecollector/DACON-fake-news-identification/blob/main/lightgbm%20more%20features.ipynb)
 - Used 71 features (more features on top) with Light GBM but performance worsened to 98.16%.
+This suggests that it is better to use the dataframe with 63 features.